 over other people's code as clues as to what to do.

-Things like Dreamweaver are handy to a limit, but it
+Things like Dreamweaver were once handy to a limit, but it

 usually goes better for me if I can see what's going on